SiliconLabs/application_examples/zigbee/README.md

 - zigbee\_applications
   - Examples that show applications that can be created on top of the Silicon Labs Zigbee stack.
-- zigbee\_kba
-  - Examples that are made in conjunction with Zigbee knowledge base articles.
 - zigbee\_peripheral
   - Examples that demonstrate how to use MCU peripherals with the Silicon Labs Zigbee stack.